William Lyons’ masterpiece.

-Raymond ‘Lofty’ England’s brief tenure as Jaguar Chief executive was curtailed in 1973, with Lord Stokes of the (probably correct) view that England was too much of a Lyons-loyalist to enact much-needed reforms.
-Geoffrey Robinson had been BLMC’s financial controller before being sent to Turin to manage the Innocenti operation.
-Now based at the nearby Posthouse Hotel as he flitted from Browns Lane to Turin, the energetic 34 year old brought a very different ethos and major expansion plans.
+Lofty England’s brief tenure as Jaguar Chief executive was curtailed in 1973, with Lord Stokes of the (probably correct) view that England was too much of a Lyons-loyalist to enact much-needed reforms.
+Previously BLMC’s financial controller prior to being sent to Turin to manage Innocenti, and now based at the nearby Posthouse Hotel as he flitted from Browns Lane to Turin, the energetic 34 year old Geoffrey Robinson brought a very different ethos and major expansion plans.

-Stokes had realised that an expanded Jaguar could earn his car business serious money, but UK government intransigence prevented much useful progress being made unless they were prepared to move to an area of industrial deprivation.
-This proposal was rejected, with Jaguar insisting on development taking place at Browns Lane.
+Stokes had finally realised that an expanded Jaguar could earn his car business serious money, but UK government intransigence prevented much useful progress being made unless Jaguar were prepared to move to an area of industrial deprivation.
+This proposal was rejected, with an insistence on development taking place in Coventry.

-Demand slumped alarmingly in the aftermath of the energy crisis, unsold cars piled up and quickly deteriorated.
-With its profligate 12 mpg thirst, the XJ12 model was particularly affected, and the demise of the smaller engined models left Jaguar woefully exposed.
-While it had been deleted from the UK price lists in 1973, a small number of SWB 2.8 litre Series II models were built for export markets, but these too petered out.
-Jaguar engineers readied a larger 3442 cc version of the XK unit, largely one suspects, because the largely debugged and now discontinued 2.8 placed Jaguar too close to the forthcoming Rover SD1.
+Demand slumped alarmingly in the austere aftermath of the energy crisis, unsold cars piled up and quickly deteriorated.
+With its profligate 12 mpg thirst, the V12 models were particularly affected, and the demise of the 2.8 litre engine left Jaguar woefully exposed.
+Jaguar engineers were readying a larger 3442 cc version of the XK unit, largely one has to suspect, because the largely debugged and now discontinued 2.8 placed Jaguar too close in corporate eyes to the forthcoming Rover SD1.

 The XJ 3.4 model was introduced in 1975, as was a fuel injected version of the V12.
 This system, engineered by Bosch, but adapted by Lucas and Jaguar, restored the V12’s power output, improved emissions and fuel economy.
 But in the messy aftermath of BLMC’s insolvency, amidst the UK government’s notorious rescue plan, Jaguar was fighting for its life.

 For the next three years, Browns Lane was locked down, with only the engineering department offering any meaningful leadership.
-Rebel in-chief was the unlikely figure of Bob Knight, who alongside Jim Randle and a small legion of cohorts, simply behaved as though BL wasn’t there.
-Very little got done, but BL’s rationalisation and interference were kept largely ay bay.
+Rebel in-chief was the unlikely figure of Bob Knight, who alongside Jim Randle and a small legion of cohorts, simply behaved as though BL didn’t exist.
+Relatively little got done, but BL’s rationalisation and interference were kept largely ay bay.

-The Series II limped on, battered by the onslaught of the Rover SD1, a car which rendered it dated overnight, but couldn’t match it for refinement or outright grace, outmatched by its better made German rivals and hampered by thirsty large-capacity engines.
+The Series II limped on, battered by the onslaught of Rover’s 1976 SD1 – a car which rendered it dated overnight, but couldn’t match it for refinement or outright grace – outmatched by its better made German rivals and hampered by thirsty large-capacity engines.
 Jaguar engineers laboured to improve efficiency, and to obtain funding for a new more efficient XJ40 saloon, but with BL now crippled, no money was forthcoming.